 - The Astrolabe of Entrapment: This item contains 12 genie prisons arranged in an elaborate mechanism inside its revolving metal sphere.
 Only one genie prison is active per month.
 During that time you can summon the genie and make it do your bidding.
 You can, of course, also use it to trap genies!

 This is the third part of the Mind Flayer Trilogy, which was pretty much awesome from start to finish.
 It is linked to The Illithiad, which is in my opinion one of the best sourcebooks ever.
 The mind flayers are draining the power from the sun and the adventurers must travel to a world ravaged by the mindflayers to stop it.
 There is a ton of great stuff in here:

 - Gith: Our heroes meet and maybe battle Gith forerunners.
 The Gith are the slave race that the githyanki and githzerai evolved from.

 - Get Mind Blast: The PCs find tumerogenesis tanks, which may have helped create/evolve the gith races.
 If you are insane enough to climb into one, you may cause your eyes to implode or, if you're lucky, gain the mind flayer ability to use mind blast!

 - Laethen: A tea that causes you to go through "ceremorphosis."
 Roll to see if your personality survives this.
-If so, you wake in the body of a young illithid of adult size.
+If so, you wake up in the body of an illithid.
 "The biggest hurdle this pseudo-illithid must overcome is brain hunger."